 - No student may take more than twelve (12) credits on a non-matriculating basis, and some graduate programs further restrict this number to only six (6) credits.

 If you are currently matriculated in a graduate degree at another university and wish to take a graduate course at Seton Hall on a non-matriculated basis to fulfill one or more of your curriculum requirements at your home institution, you are a visiting student.

 Before enrolling at Seton Hall on a non-matriculated basis, visiting students must obtain permission from their dean or chairperson.
 This permission will ensure that the Seton Hall course is equivalent to the appropriate course at your home institution and will be approved for transfer credits.

 How to Apply as a Non-Matriculated Student

-- Complete the Application for Graduate Non-Matriculated Status
+- Complete the Application for Graduate Admission as a non-matriculated student

 - Contact all post-secondary institutions that you have attended and arrange for your official transcripts to be sent to Seton Hall University (Applicants must have a bachelor’s degree).

 All materials should be sent to: